Pelvic Floor Physical Therapy

-A Doctorate in Physical Therapy (DPT) is mandatory to practice as a
+A Doctorate in Physical Therapy (DPT) is ideal but not mandatory to

-physical therapist in the U.S. A person must first earn a four-year
+practice as a physical therapist in the U.S. A person must first earn a

-bachelor's degree from an accredited institution.
-After that, a PT can
+four-year bachelor's degree from an accredited institution.
+After that, a

 To become a Pelvic Floor Physical Therapist (PFPT) to treat pudendal neuralgia, one MUST EARN one of two accreditations after earning their DPT: